agamlatiff/jajan-bang/context/09-DEVELOPMENT-ROADMAP.md

 #### Empty States

-- ❌ Empty cart shows nothing
+- [x] Empty cart with illustration and CTA ✅
-- ❌ No results when filtering
+- [x] Search results empty state ✅
 - ❌ First-time user has no guidance

 ---